ElGonan/carssification_AI/README.md

 By now, my conclussion is that the model is <b>fitting :)</b>.
 However the rest of the parameters indicate otherwise.

+# Improvements
+As stated on the notes, I improved my model and now looks like this:

+- ResNet50 [3]
+    - input_shape=(254, 254, 3)
+    - include_top=False
+    - weights="imagenet"
+    - classifier_activation="softmax"
+    - name="resnet50"
+- GlobalAveragePooling2D
+- Dense
+    - 512
+    - relu
+- Dense
+    - 128
+    - relu
+- Dense
+    - 40
+    - softmax

+I also modified the image resize to maintain the sizes it should since ResNet50 expects images from 224x224

 The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code of the whole preprocess.